britter/website/src/content/blogs/2025-01-09-nixos-modules.md

 };
 ```

-In this example we're using the a builder function called `writeText` that writes a text file to the Nix store and returns a reference to it.
+In this example we're using a builder function called `writeText` that writes a text file to the Nix store and returns a reference to it.
 It takes as arguments the name of the file to write and the contents of the file.
 nixpkgs offers several [useful builder functions](https://nixos.org/manual/nixpkgs/stable/#trivial-builder-writeText) like this.
 The file is later used to define a [systemd service](https://search.nixos.org/options?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=systemd.services.%3Cname%3E) that takes care of starting the server.
 After applying this configuration to your system, `systemctl status demo-service` should report that the demo service is running.
 When pointing your browser to http://localhost:8080 you should see the message that you have configured.

-Note: If you want to write more sophisticated Python programs that may require additional dependencies, have a look at the [`writePython3Bin` function](https://github.com/NixOS/nixpkgs/blob/515a7562c8e11176638d4c4920948afefdf27207/pkgs/build-support/writers/scripts.nix#L1236-L1257).
+Hint: If you want to write more sophisticated Python programs that may require additional dependencies, have a look at the [`writePython3Bin` function](https://github.com/NixOS/nixpkgs/blob/515a7562c8e11176638d4c4920948afefdf27207/pkgs/build-support/writers/scripts.nix#L1236-L1257).

 ## Next level: Complex Option Types